land-fish/ladish.me/_posts/2020-02-04-anatomy-of-a-rental-phishing-scam.md

 # Takeaways to protect yourself 🛡
 1. When engaging with strangers online, always check the source of their links!
 Usually just clicking won't hurt you, but in some cases that is enough.
 I wasn't 100% sure this was a phishing scam until I saw the fake Airbnb URL, but that confirmed it.
-2. Remember sender email addresses can be spoofed!
+2. Remember sender email addresses can be spoofed and domain names may not be what they appear!
 Just because you recieve an email from "investigations@fbi.gov" does not mean the FBI has sent you an email.
 3. Look for signs that someone is toying with you.
 Does it seem like they're trying to convince you that they're real?
 Are they projecting a sense of urgency?
 4. Use multiple channels to verify someone's identity.
 The first red flag here was the scammer saying they could only interact by email.
 If someone is remote, have a videocall with them, and cross reference with their linkedin, facebook, etc.